djaiswal/Penman_Monteith/README.md

 2. Download NetCDF files and set up directories as described in each section.

 ## II.
 Calculate Daily Net radiation
+`zenith_3652days.py`
+This script is used to replicate values of elevation for 3652 time steps (10 years).
+The new values are saved in new NetCDF file named elevation_data_for_3652_days.nc.

+### Steps:
+1. Select the netcdf file with the data for elevation for one time step (The code assumes that this file has the data of elevation in the variable name 'elevation'.
+2. Choose where to save the output file with the data of radiation for 3652 days.

 `calculate_radiation.py`
 This script calculates daily radiation input NetCDF files.
 The calculated values are saved in new NetCDF files.